Riddler2077/ASFGenerator/README.en.md

 How to use:

-1. Create a steam excel file.xlsx and put it next to the program
+1. Create a steam excel file.xlsx and put it next to the program.

-2. Enter data from accounts
+2. Enter data from accounts.

    By default: 1 column - logins, 2 column - passwords, 3 column - trade tokens

    You can also set a column with nicknames

-3. If the nicknames are not specified/missing, the username will be considered a nickname.
+3. If the nicknames are not specified/missing, the login will be provided as nickname.

-4. If you have SDA installed and a mobile authenticator is linked to your accounts, copy the maFiles folder from SDA and place it next to the program
+4. If you have SDA installed and a mobile authenticator is linked to your accounts, copy the maFiles folder from SDA and place it next to the program.

-5. Run the program and follow the prompts in the console window
+5. Run the program and follow the prompts in the console window.

-6. After the work is completed, all data from the accounts will be located in the config folder
+6. After the work is completed, all data from the accounts will be located in the config folder.

-7. Copy the config folder to the ASF folder
+7. Copy the config folder to the ASF folder.